Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Accuracy of sales forecasts.

-• Performance against delivery time.
+• Performance regarding delivery times.

-• Stock levels and product availability.
+• Inventory levels and product availability.

-Continuous Cycle of Improvement
+Continuous Improvement Cycle

-Planning Horizons and the Role of S&OP.
+Planning Horizons and the Role of S&OP

-• Strategic Planning (Long Term)
+• Strategic Planning (Long-Term)

 • S&OP (Medium Term)